docker/cli/docs/reference/commandline/image_prune.md

 > same filtering syntax to see which images match your filter.
 >
 > However, if you are using negative filtering (testing for the absence of a
-> label or that a label does *not* have a specific value), this type of filter
+> label or that a label doesn't have a specific value), this type of filter
-> does not work with `docker image ls` so you cannot easily predict which images
+> doesn't work with `docker image ls` so you cannot easily predict which images
 > will be removed.
 In addition, the confirmation prompt for `docker image prune`
-> always warns that *all* dangling images will be removed, even if you are using
+> always warns that all dangling images will be removed, even if you are using
 > `--filter`.

 The following removes images created before `2017-01-04T00:00:00`: